emisandgunz/GunzCord/README.md

 There are other settings at appsettings.json you can play with.

-### Install the Stored Procedures in your Gunz database
+### Install the Stored Procedures in your Gunz database (Microsoft SQL Server Only)
 Excecute the install.sql script provided with GunzCord to install all the required stored procedures in your Gunz Database

-### Optional: Enable Service Broker in your Gunz database
+### Optional: Enable Service Broker in your Gunz database (Microsoft SQL Server Only)
 If you want to use Clan War notifications, you must enable the Service Broker for them to work.
 To enable the Service Broker execute the following SQL statement in your Gunz Database: